-Online - You can visit our website at gvillewater.com to pay your bill by debit or credit card.
+Online - You can visit our website at www.gvillewater.com to pay your bill by debit or credit card or call 1-800-822-1358.
 You will need your account number and balance from your statement.
 There is a service fee for each transaction.